kineticstoolkit/kineticstoolkit/doc/labmode.md

 - The standard figure size is changed to [10, 5], which is a little bigger than the default and is thus more practical for interactive navigation.

-- The standard figure autolayout is changed to True, so that figures automatically adapt to resizing.

 - The default color order is changed to (rgbcmyko) with o being orange.
 The first colors, red, green and blue, are consistent the colours assigned to